Random fields and the geometry of Wiener space: Applications

-{\bf Proof of Theorem \ref{theorem:GKF} continued:} Extending $F_n$ from $\real^n$ to $\real^{\infty}$, or equivalently to $X$, by suppressing all the indices after the first $n$, i.e., considering $F_n$ as cylindrical Wiener functionals.
+\begin{pf*}{Proof of Theorem \ref{theoremGKF} (\textup{Continued})} We extend $F_n$ from $\real^n$ to $\real^{\infty}$ or, equivalently, to $X$, by suppressing all the indices after the first $n$, that is, considering $F_n$ as cylindrical Wiener functionals.
 Then, by using the invariance property of GMFs, the $\minkmu_j$'s of the extended $F_n$ remain the same as that of $F_n$ when restricted to $\real^n$.
 Together with this, using the fact that $F_n$ converges to $F$ in $D^{\infty-}_{3}$, we clearly have

-Therefore, using \eqref{eq:GKF:n} and \eqref{eq:convergence:GMF}, we shall have
+Therefore, using \eqref{eqGKFn} and \eqref{eqconvergenceGMF}, we shall have

-Now, it suffices to prove that the right hand side of \eqref{eq:expectation:meta:n} converges to the right hand side of \eqref{eq:expectation:meta}.
+Now, it suffices to prove that the right-hand side of \eqref {eqexpectationmetan} converges to the right-hand side of \eqref{eqexpectationmeta}.
 Clearly,